 Consider your options

-Electrolysis vs laser hair removal are two popular methods for permanent hair removal.
+Electrolysis vs laser hair removal is two popular methods for permanent hair removal.
 Both treatments target hair follicles beneath the skin’s surface.
-The American Society for Dermatologic Surgery reports that laser hair removal has increased by nearly 30 percent since 2013.
+The American Society for Dermatologic Surgery reports that laser hair removal has increased nearly 30 percent since 2013.
 Although electrolysis is gaining popularity, laser therapy is more prevalent.

 Expectations for Laser Hair Removal